stashed/docs/docs/guides/latest/auto-backup/pvc.md

 # Auto Backup for PVC

-This tutorial will show you how to configure auto-backup for PersistentVolumeClaim.
+This tutorial will show you how to configure automatic backup for PersistentVolumeClaims.
 Here, we are going to backup a PVC provisioned from an NFS server using auto-backup.

 ## Before You Begin